Referee/Head Meet Official

-Prepare the pool area for the meet (6:30am Saturday meets or 4:30pm weekday meets) and restores area back to pre-meet conditions after each meet.
-Will be responsible for setting up ez-ups for each ready bench area and age group areas, caution barriers around wading pool, trash bags/cans around ready benches, yellow lane towels, tables/umbrellas and chairs for ribbons, scoring, starter and flip chart.
+Prepare the pool area for the meet (6:15am Saturday meets or 4:15pm weekday meets) and restores area back to pre-meet conditions after each meet.
+Will be responsible for setting up ez-ups for each ready bench area and age group areas, caution barriers around wading pool, trash bags/cans around ready benches, yellow lane towels, scoring, starter and flip chart.

 **Volunteers must have completed the WHALe League Judge Clinic Certification for Starter.
 Must complete training before you can sign up for this position.** This volunteer works the entire home meet and announces the events and signals the start of each heat.
 The Starter is responsible for charging false starts to swimmers.
 The Starter will use a starting device, and only whistle in the event of a device failure

-Use the Dolphin Wireless timer or manual stopwatch to time swimmers.
-There will be 3 timers per lane.
-The manual timer will need to be started at the starter's signal and will stop the timer when the swimmer reaches the wall and will record swimmer's time on timing sheet after each heat.
-This timing sheet will be handed to the Runner at the end of each event.
+Use the manual stopwatch to time swimmers.
+There will be 1 timer per lane.
+The manual timer will need to be started at the starter's signal and will need to stop the timer when the swimmer reaches the wall.
+The timer will record the swimmer's time on a timing sheet after each heat.
+This timing sheet will be handed down to the end of the pool at the end of each event for official recording.